aldolat/private-content/README.md

 As of version 5.0 you can use the new option `reverse` to change the logic of the `recipient` option.
 If `reverse` is activated, it will not allow users in `recipient` read the private note.

 As of version 6.0 you can use custom roles.

+As of version 6.1 you can use multiple custom roles.
+Also Administrators can always read text for custom roles, unless a `role="custom-only"` option has been used.

 For more information, please see the [official Wiki on GitHub](https://github.com/aldolat/private-content/wiki).